 Collegiate Girls’ High Heritage

-From its inception Collegiate has progressed unerringly in its commitment to excellence, a proud tradition handed down by those who have served the school.
-Its headmistresses, its teachers and the young minds entrusted into its care, have shaped and will continue to shape the spirit of the school.
+From its inception, Collegiate has steered the changing world unerringly in its commitment to unlocking each learner’s potential for personal excellence, a continuing tradition handed down by those who have served the school.
+Its headmistresses, teachers and the young minds entrusted into their care, have shaped and will continue to shape the spirit of the school.

-Collegiate interacts widely with the community.
-The annual Carol Service, which has been part of Port Elizabeth’s cultural heritage for over one hundred years, is synonymous with Collegiate and its commitment to the Community Chest.
-All Grades and Houses support various organisations either by hands-on involvement or by fundraising.
-This involvement and the annual Charity Bazaar teach girls that there is great fulfillment and satisfaction to be gained in the service of others.
+Collegiate interacts widely with the communities of Gqeberha.
+The annual Carols Service, which has been part of the city’s cultural heritage for over one hundred years, is synonymous with Collegiate’s commitment to the Community Chest.
+All learners, through Houses and, from 2022, all clubs and societies actively support organisations through outreach.
+Living the spirit of Facta non Verba, this social engagement and the annual Charity Bazaar afford learners opportunities to develop as responsible citizens through service to others.

 Although the school’s traditions and ethos are based on Christian values and beliefs, there is a full acceptance of and a respect for other religious faiths.
+Furthermore, Collegiate is committed to creating a school environment that is conducive to each person claiming the right to feel loved and welcome.
 The five values: integrity, compassion, responsibility, respect and a good work ethic are promoted and ascribed to.